gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 But, as discussed in Callahan (2012), Ayn Rand and Murray Rothbard were both rationalists and representatives of the "politics of faith," but fiercely anti-collectivist.
 The Romans had great faith in their tradion-oriented political system, while the American founders rationalistically designed a constitution based on their skeptical view of what politics could achieve.
-Oakeshott was exploring different ways of cutting the world of politics in two, not performing the same cut, again and again, and just calling the different slices by new names.
+Oakeshott was exploring different ways of cutting the world of human action in two, not performing the same cut, again and again, and just calling the different slices by new names.

 ## Going Fishing

-Oakeshott himself explained for us what he is doing with these dichotomies.
+Oakeshott himself offered to us a key for why he kept generating new dichotomies.
-As he puts it *On Human Conduct*:
+As he put it *On Human Conduct*:

 "And consequently [the theorist's] engagement to be perpetually *en voyage* may be arrested without being denied.
 The theorist who drops anchor here or there